EbookFoundation/thoth-wiki/MAB2.md

-Metadata format used in Germany
+Metadata format used in German-speaking countries (Germany, Austria, Switzerland).

 Seems it is nearing end-of-life with regards to further development, as the national library has started a project to adapt to MARC21, but according to [Bülte, in Graf, D., Fadeeva, Y., Falkenstein-Feldhoff, K. (Eds.), 2020](https://doi.org/10.17185/duepublico/72237), it is still widely used in Germany, Austria and Switzerland.